 Below are answers to Frequently Asked Questions about selling Iowa Lottery products.
 We've also added in some other tips designed to ensure a smooth operation when it comes to selling Iowa Lottery tickets at your location.

-In May 2008, software updates to Iowa Lottery terminals will result in the printing of paper receipts for every instant-scratch or lotto ticket that is checked or cashed.
+Iowa Lottery terminals will print paper receipts for every instant-scratch or lotto ticket that is checked or cashed.
 Two receipts will be printed - one for the retailer and one for the customer - if the ticket is a winner.
 Only one receipt, for the customer, will be printed if the ticket is a non-winner.

 Retailers should be aware that this requirement is part of their signed agreement with the lottery to sell our products.
 Any failure to follow the lottery's terms and conditions may result in revocation, suspension or termination of their license or limitations on their ability to sell Iowa Lottery tickets.